 FIN 4594 Financial Software Applications (3).
 Use of Reuters, Bloomberg, and Excel, to solve financial problems.
 Explore how markets operate with trading simulations and software.
-Prerequisites: FIN 4502 or equivalent with a grade of "C" or higher, minimum 60 credit hours earned or permission of the instructor, UGBU standing.
+Prerequisites: FIN 4502 or equivalent with a grade of "C" or higher, minimum 60 credit hours earned or permission of the instructor, Business students only.

-FIN 4604 International Financial Management - GL (FI, MA) (3).
+FIN 4604 International Financial Management - GL (FI.
+MA) (3).
 Capital budgeting operational analysis and financial decisions in the multinational context.
 Working capital management and intra firm fund transfers.
 Measurement and evaluation of the risk of internationally diversified assets.
-Prerequisites: A grade of "C" or higher in FIN 3403 or equivalent, minimum 60 credit hours earned, completion of University Core Curriculum, UGBU standing.
+Prerequisites: A grade of "C" or higher in FIN 3403 or equivalent, minimum 60 credit hours earned, completion of University Core Curriculum, Business students only.